unicode-org/message-format-wg/spec/README.md

 Later specification versions will not introduce syntax that cannot be represented by this version of the data model.
-However, the results of such processing might not be the same as that produced but future version of the data model.

 > For example, a future version could introduce a new keyword.
 > The future version's data model would provide an interface for that keyword